ASanchz85/Frontend_architecture/README.md

 This is a bash script to create a custom folder structure for medium/larger react ts projects.
 It tries to keep a clean architecture for frontend development.

+There are several scripts depending on how big your project will be.
+Small, medium, and large.
+Together with them, we have something in between mid/large named front_init.

+The explanations above of how to install one of them are completely valid for the rest too.
+Just change the name of the script you would like to execute.

 ## How to use it?

 After clone it, give it execution permissions with chmod +x